The Crew

 Mia Spencer

-My name is Mia Spencer and I recently joined the Maui Forest Bird Recovery Project.
-I’m originally from Montana and grew up loving the outdoors.
-I graduated from the University of Hawaiʻi at Mānoa in 2023 with a B.S. in Marine Biology.
-I have always had a passion for conservation, while I was at UH-Mānoa I focused my studies on native wetland plant restoration.
-Although my degree is in Marine Biology I have experience in terrestrial conservation and have worked with organizations like the Montana Conservation Corps, the Kupu ʻĀina Corps, and the Maui Invasive Species Committee.
-I was able to be a member of the KUPU Conservation and Leadership Development Program at the PaePae O He’eia Fishpond and this experience opened my eyes to the importance and need for Native Hawaiian cultural and environmental restoration.
-I look forward to taking my experience and applying it to the amazing work that the MFBRP is currently doing for the conservation of Hawaiʻi’s native forest birds.
+Mia is originally from Montana and grew up loving the outdoors.
+She graduated from the University of Hawaiʻi at Mānoa in 2023 with a B.S. in Marine Biology.
+With a passion for conservation, Mia focused her studies on native wetland plant restoration.
+Mia has experience in terrestrial conservation working with Montana Conservation Corps, the Kupu ʻĀina Corps, and the Maui Invasive Species Committee.
+Mia was a member of the KUPU Conservation and Leadership Development Program at the PaePae O He’eia Fishpond.
+This experience has opened her eyes to the importance and need for Native Hawaiian cultural and environmental restoration.

 Sophie Shelbourne